chapmanb/cloudbiolinux/contrib/flavor/cloudman/README.md

 Finally, CloudMan and Galaxy can be installed together via the command:

-        fab -f fabfile.py -i <key> -H ubuntu@<IP> install_biolinux:falvor=cloudman/cloudman_and_galaxy
+        fab -f fabfile.py -i <key> -H ubuntu@<IP> install_biolinux:flavor=cloudman/cloudman_and_galaxy

-You can additionally configure your CloudMan and Galaxy instance by specifing a configuration file: "-c <your_fabricrc.txt>" in the above command.
+You can additionally configure your CloudMan and Galaxy instance by specifying a configuration file: "-c <your_fabricrc.txt>" in the above command.

-A subset of the parameters you may override via this mechanism includes:
+A subset of the parameters you may override via this mechanism includes (see ``config/fabricrc.txt`` for a full list):

 * `galaxy_user` (default `galaxy`): User of Galaxy webapp
 * `galaxy_home` (default `/mnt/galaxyTools/galaxy-central`): Galaxy installation directory